 September is the ideal timeframe to overseed cool-season grass, as it will provide optimal growing conditions in many of the cooler regions of the country.

-While overseeding warm-season grasses is less common, the timeframe would push back towards October or November based on weather conditions.
-The general rule of thumb is to target 30-45 days prior to the first frost (or coldest time of the year for warm-season geographies), soil temperatures around 70-75 °F, nightly temperatures in the 50s, and daytime temperatures in the 70s.
+While overseeding warm-season grasses is less common, the timeframe would push back towards October or early November based on weather conditions.
+Keep in mind, this is using cool-season turf seeds to overseed warm-season turf to develop a green cover of cool-season grass while the warm-season grass goes dormant for the winter.
+The general rule of thumb is to target 20-30 days prior to the first frost (or coldest time of the year for warm-season geographies), but a more accurate recommendation is to overseed at mid-day air temperatures around 70-75 °F and nightly air temperatures in the 50s.

-Prepare the soil.
 Seed-to-soil contact is an important part of the success of overseeding your lawn.
-Mow your current lawn shorter than normal and remove any clippings from the yard.
-Depending on the size of your lawn, you may want to consider raking to expose and turn over more of the soil.
+Mow your current lawn slightly shorter than normal and remove any clippings from the yard.
+Depending on the size of your lawn, you may want to consider raking to remove thatch and facilitate more seed reaching the soil surface.
 In order to provide your soil a boost prior to planting grass seed, apply HumiChar at a rate of 4 lbs per 1,000 square feet.
 Water the product into the soil immediately.
+Core aerification is also a practice commonly paired with fall overseeding.

-Spread the seed.
 Check for the appropriate application rate, which will vary based on seed selection.
 The Andersons offers two professional-grade broadcast spreaders that will work well to apply grass seed.
-The YardStar Rotary Spreader is an excellent choice for the spreading of grass seed, and can also be used for other lawn care and ice melt products throughout the year.
+The YardStar is an excellent choice for the spreading of grass seed, and can also be used for other lawn care and ice melt products throughout the year.

-Fertilize.
 As soon as your grass seed is planted, apply The Andersons New Lawn Starter 20-27-5 at a rate of 3.6 lbs per 1,000 square feet.
 This will provide an excellent kickstart to your newly planted grass seed.
 Be sure to water the product in immediately after application.
+When overseeding warm-season turf, remember to lightly fertilize again shortly after seedling emergence.
+Preventative fungicides, such as The Andersons Prophesy DG, may also be applied at this time.

-Water!
 Keeping the soil moist for the first couple of weeks after overseeding is important for proper germination of the seed.
 In addition, for the starter fertilizer and HumiChar to be most effective they must be watered into the turf.
-Water up to two times daily during the first week to ensure consistent moisture.
+Water up to four times daily during the first weeks to ensure consistent moisture.

 Questions?